When is the right time to return to the office, if at all?

 Returning to work is a complex issue, with many questions to consider, especially from a workforce point of view.
 Have you followed the government guidelines?
 Can you keep people safe?
 Can all of your staff come back to work at once, or should their return be scheduled?
 What will it cost to bring people back to work?

-A few areas to consider before bring people back to the office:
+A few areas to consider as the return to work safety protocol:

 - Who needs to be in, what’s critical.